 The current Bend TSP Update has also identified existing sidewalks and sidewalk gaps along most or all streets within Bend.
-Figure 10A through Figure 10D focus on sidewalks along major streets and illustrates where sidewalks exist either on one side of the roadway or not at all; these facilities are located within a 0.25-mile and 0.50-mile walkshed of existing CET bus stops.
+Figure 10A through Figure 10D focus on sidewalks along major streets and illustrates where sidewalks exist either on one side of the roadway or not at all.
 These existing sidewalk maps show deficiencies and needs for pedestrian facilities within CET bus stop walksheds within Bend.
 Evaluating population and employment densities in conjunction with existing sidewalk gaps inform the proposed priority for addressing pedestrian facility deficiencies and needs regarding the facility's role providing access to transit.
-Table 11 identifies and prioritizes pedestrian facility deficiencies and needs based on these factors.
+Table 11 identifies and prioritizes pedestrian facility deficiencies and needs - only within the 0.25-mile and 0.50-mile walksheds of existing CET bus stops - based on these factors.